Sylius/MolliePlugin/UPGRADE-2.0.md

    It has been made purely optional, and an integration layer for it has been added.
    If you were using this plugin, you need to install it manually.

-1. **Class and interface names have been updated.**
+1. Class and interface names have been updated

-   The `OrderVoucherDistributor` class has been renamed to `OrderVouchersApplicator`, and its interface has also been updated:
+   The `Sylius\MolliePlugin\Distributor\Order\OrderVoucherDistributor` class has been renamed to `Sylius\MolliePlugin\Applicator\OrderOrderVouchersApplicator` along with its interface.

-    ```diff
-    - final class OrderVoucherDistributor implements OrderVoucherDistributorInterface
-    + final class OrderVouchersApplicator implements OrderVouchersApplicatorInterface
-    ```

----

-2. **The following files have been removed:**

-    - `src/Checker/Version/MolliePluginLatestVersionChecker.php`
-    - `src/Checker/Version/MolliePluginLatestVersionCheckerInterface.php`

----

-3. **Changes in the `MollieGatewayConfig` entity:**
+1. Changes in `Sylius\MolliePlugin\Entity\MollieGatewayConfig`:

    The `orderExpiration` property has been renamed to `orderExpirationDays`: